 Like our tips to help plan your trip to Uluru, these are some things we wished we’d known before we made the trek to Kings Canyon:

-1. Stay nearby the night before
+1. Stay close to Kings Canyon the night before

 If you’re heading along the Lasseter Highway from Uluru to Alice Springs, it’s about a two and half hour detour to get to Kings Canyon (and yes, it’s sealed roads the whole way).

 Even if you leave Uluru bright and early, it’s going to be late morning by the time you’re there.

 2. Don’t expect the same cultural experience as Uluru

 While the traditional owners of Uluru ask that you don’t climb and its about being immersed in the culture, Kings Canyon is quite different.